probsys/pop/_pages/home.md

-Areas of interest include: applications of logic (including formal semantics and type theory); techniques for designing and implementing programming languages; formal specification and verification of hardware and software systems; and quantum and probabilistic computing.
+Areas of interest include: applications of logic (including formal semantics and type theory); techniques for designing and implementing programming languages; formal specification and verification of hardware and software systems; quantum computing; and probabilistic programming.

 A distinguishing characteristic of the PoP group is that it applies formal principles to problems of realistic scale and complexity, for example: